Hyan-Yao/instructional_agents_homepage/README.md

 This is the repository that contains source code for the [website of Instructional Agents](https://hyan-yao.github.io/instructional_agents_homepage/).

-If you find Nerfies useful for your work please cite:
+If you find this useful for your work please cite:
 ```
 @misc{yao2025instructionalagentsllmagents,
   title={Instructional Agents: LLM Agents on Automated Course Material Generation for Teaching Faculties},